cullyn-inverba/cullyn-inverba/phl-331/README.md

 - Jean-Jacques Rousseau, “Against Reasoning with Children”
 - Aristotle, “Liberal v.
 Mechanical Education”
 - Jean-Jacques Rousseau, “Learning the Value of Work”

-_My response to reflection questions (will link to pdf once complete)_

   ---